15 Mudroom Organization Ideas

-Cubbyholes are another popular choice for mudroom organization storage.
+Cubbyholes are another popular choice for garage mudroom ideas for organization storage.
 These small, open spaces are ideal for stowing shoes or small pieces of equipment that would otherwise be dropped all over the floor.
 And both low-level and high-level cubbyholes can work well.
-Also consider fabric or wicker baskets that fit into the cubbyholes to hides the mess.
+Also, consider fabric or wicker baskets that fit into the cubbyholes to hides the mess.

 Garage Mudroom Organization